GuilhermeDeSanti/Conference/README.md

 # Conference
- A WebConference created by me with a book help
+ A WebConference website created by me with the help from a book